 How many 'UNITS' of glycolic acid are your clients putting on their skin daily?

-If you are treating your clients with glycolic acid this is a very important question to know and one your clients need to be aware of.
-With Serene 'Professional Skin Care', the amount of glycolic acid or any acid that is used in a home care regimen is just as important as any other active ingredient and in this case maybe even more so.
-With that said, below is a simple guideline to help you prescribe home care regimens using Serene 'Professional Skin Care' and the amount of acid used on a daily basis.
+the amount of glycolic acid or any acid that is used in a home care regimen is just as important as any other active ingredient and in this case maybe even more so.

 First lets determine what a 'unit' of glycolic acid actually is: A unit of acid is 1% of an acid volume added to a skin care product used within a 24 hour period.

 For example: Serene 'AHA 3 Facial Cleanser' contains 3% glycolic acid so that would count toward your daily allowance of 3 units.
-If you prescribed your client to wash with AHA 3 Facial Cleanser in the AM and PM, this would constitute 6 units of glycolic acid.
+If you prescribed your client to wash with

-With the use of glycolic acid, there is some theory that using too much can be a bad thing, and of course, too much of anything is normally not the best for us or our clients so having a simple approach to help keep things in check is a very good phylisophy to follow.
+With the use of glycolic acid, there is some theory that using too much can be a bad thing, and of course, too much of anything is normally not the best for us or our clients so having a simple approach to

 Below is the basic outline for the number of units of an AHA and/or BHA acid to be used within a 24 hour period by Fitzpatrick Scale: